GLASS EYE PIX PROJECTS DATES STORE LINKS CONTACT

-Fessenden has been a producer on various projects including Kelly Reichardt's WENDY AND LUCY, Ti West's HOUSE OF THE DEVIL, James McKenney's SATAN HATES YOU, JT Petty's BLOOD RED EARTH, Ilya Chaiken’s LIBERTY KID, Douglas Buck’s remake of DePalma’s SISTERS, Jeff Winner's SATELITE and David Gebroe's ZOMBIE HONEYMOON.
+Fessenden has been a producer on various projects including Kelly Reichardt's WENDY AND LUCY (nominated for two 2009 Spirit Awards and on over 60 "Top 10 Movies of the Year" lists), Ti West's THE HOUSE OF THE DEVIL, and West's THE INNKEEPERS,Joe Maggio's THE LAST RIGHTS OF JOE MAE, James McKenney's SATAN HATES YOU, JT Petty's BLOOD RED EARTH, Ilya Chaiken’s LIBERTY KID, Douglas Buck’s remake of DePalma’s SISTERS, Jeff Winner's SATELITE and David Gebroe's ZOMBIE HONEYMOON.

-Under his low budget horror banner ScareFlix, Fessenden has produced Ti West's THE ROOST and TRIGGER MAN, and James Felix McKenney's THE OFF SEASON and AUTOMATONS.
-2008 sees the completion of two new Scareflix: Graham Reznick’s I CAN SEE YOU and Glenn McQuaid’s I SELL THE DEAD starring Dominic Monaghan, Ron Perlman, Angus Scrimm, and Fessenden.
+Under his low budget horror banner ScareFlix, Fessenden has produced 9 films: Jim Mickle's STAKE LAND, Joe Maggio's BITTER FEAST, Ti West's THE ROOST and TRIGGER MAN; three films by James Felix McKenney: HYPOTHERMIA, THE OFF SEASON and AUTOMATONS; Graham Reznick’s I CAN SEE YOU and Glenn McQuaid’s I SELL THE DEAD which starred Dominic Monaghan, Ron Perlman, Angus Scrimm, and Fessenden.
+I SELL THE DEAD opened the 2009 Slamdance Film Festival where it won awards for best cinematography and best actor (Fessenden), and won the 2008 Toronto After Dark Film Festival award for best Independent Film.

 Fessenden has operated the production company Glass Eye Pix since 1985, with the mission of supporting individual voices in the arts.